AC power plugs and sockets: British and related types: Fuses (BS 1362)

 BS 1363 plugs are required to carry a cartridge fuse, which must conform to BS 1362.
 Post-War Building Studies No. 11, Electrical Installations included the recommendation that "Provision should be made in the plug for the accommodation of a cartridge type of fuse for 13 amps., and alternatively, for 3 amps.
 Fuses of these ratings should be interchangeable and be readily identified."
 The original BS 1363:1947 specified fuse ratings of 3 A, 7 A and 13 A. The current version of the fuse standard, BS 1362:1973, allows any fuse rating up to 13 A, with 3 A (coloured red) and 13 A (coloured brown) as the preferred (but not mandated) values when used in a plug.
 All other ratings are to be coloured black.
-Most common in consumer retail outlets are fuses rated 3, 5 and 13 A; Professional suppliers also commonly stock fused rated 1, 2, 7, and 10 A.
+Most common in consumer retail outlets are fuses rated 3, 5 and 13 A; Professional suppliers also commonly stock fuses rated 1, 2, 7, and 10 A.

 Fuses are mechanically interchangeable; it is up to the end-user or appliance manufacturer to install the appropriate rating fuse.
-It has long been a common practice, although not a good one, for the maximum capacity 13A fuse to be supplied and used by default.
 More appropriate lower-capacity fuses are now supplied with some plugs instead.

 BS 1362 specifies sand-filled ceramic-bodied cylindrical fuses, with dimensions of 1 in in length, with two metallic end caps of 1/4 in diameter and roughly 1/5 in long.
 The standard specifies breaking time versus current characteristics only for 3 A or 13 A fuses.